puppetlabs/puppet-docs/toolchain_walkthrough.markdown

 #### Where do things live in the filesystem?

 The content for the docs site lives in the `_source` directory of the puppet-docs repo:

+> **Note:** This tree is not regularly updated and might not reflect the accurate state of the repository.

     .
     ├── README.txt